 Since Joe Biden turned Georgia blue, Georgia Secretary of State Brad Raffensperger has become enemy No. 1 in his own party.
 As his critics level malicious attacks against him, Raffensperger is adamant: The election was sound, and the results stand.

-For more than a year, a massive cargo ship has lain on its side just off the coast of St. Simon's Island in southeast Georgia.
-On Georgia Today, Brunswick News reporter Larry Hobbs discusses how the Golden Ray came to capsize in the first place, the tense hours as rescuers tried to free trapped crew members, and what emerged from hearings into the possible causes of the disaster.
+It’s been over a year since the Golden Ray capsized off the coast of St. Simons Island.
+Crews recently resumed work to dismantle the giant vessel.
+On Georgia Today this week, Brunswick News reporter Larry Hobbs discusses how the Golden Ray came to capsize in the first place, the tense hours as rescuers tried to free trapped crew members, and what emerged from hearings into the possible causes of the disaster.